 The only way to save the ship is to pass through a security system, which the crew inconveniently programmed while they were drunk, and decided that it would be a good idea to make it a series of obscure trivia questions.
 It's like the Pub Quiz from Hell.
 Martha phones her mum, her own Voice with an Internet Connection, and gets some answers... unaware that Mrs. Jones' phone is being tapped by the mysterious people from "The Lazarus Experiment", the ones with sinister music cues; they are revealed to be government agents working for Mr. Saxon.

 Before Martha and the other guy make it to the finish, though, another crew member gets infected with the mysterious burning illness and corners Martha and another crew member in an escape pod.
-The Doctor freezes the infected crewman, but it is too late, and the escape pod has already been released.
+The Doctor confronts the infected crew member who passes him by and leaves the area.
+The Doctor rushes to the escape pod controls but it is too late, the escape pod has already been released.
 Martha and the crewman are falling into the sun, and the escape pod retrieval controls are on the outside of the ship...
 Fat lot of good they'll do there.

 - Chekhov's Gun: The mention near the beginning that the ship is running off illegal fusion scoop technology.

 - Continuity Nod:

 - As he's being put into stasis, the Doctor tries to tell Martha what happens to Time Lords who are near death, having obviously learnt from the confusion Rose (as well as Ben, Polly, the Brigadier, Sarah Jane, Tegan, Nyssa, Adric, Peri, Mel and Grace) went through way back when.

 - The Doctor once again exhibits his ability to withstand extremely cold temperatures, as he tells the crew to put him in the stasis pod and set it to below -200°C when he's possessed by the sun, telling them he'll survive.